mekomsolutions/ozone-distro-cambodia/README.md

 * Record visual acuity in NCD Screening form
 * Changeed TB symptoms and Foot problem questions as multi select in NCD Screening form
 * Adjusted the Management section in NCD screening form
-* Added question and answers to 'Other Health Problems' in NCD Screening form
+* Added 'Other Health Conditions' question and answers in NCD Screening form
 * Added some gender options in Patient Registration
 * Removed question of unknown patient in Patient Registration form
 * Removed the middle name field from the patient registration form